awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

    DependsOn: DBProxy
 ```

- For more information about the Amazon RDS and Aurora resources that you can create using AWS CloudFormation, see [RDS Resource Type Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_RDS.html)\.
+ For more information about the Amazon RDS and Aurora resources that you can create using AWS CloudFormation, see [RDS resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_RDS.html)\.